efredericks/CloudAppsDev/_posts/13-Kubernetes.md

 > * Module video: [Spring Boot Kubernetes Deployment Demo []]()
 > * Codelab: [Spring Boot Kubernetes Deployment](https://codelabs.developers.google.com/codelabs/cloud-springboot-kubernetes)

+The lab you need to do here is the Kubernetes Qwiklabs quest.
+It will take you through building up a Docker container to deploying a Kubernetes cluster.
+Definitely good practice!

+* [Qwiklabs - Kubernetes in Google Cloud Quest [25 credits]](https://www.qwiklabs.com/quests/29)

 ## Cloud Build and Cloud Run